 When I decided to move into a Hampstead studio flat with Sergei Sergeyevich, none of our friends mentioned that one day we might have to deal with guests.

-But we thought ‘who cares?’, it is a fantastic price for a studio flat that is just THIS close to Hampstead Heath, and even if the vista from our windows is a grey line of council flats, we would rest secure in the thought that on our side of the street, all the houses are prim and proper.
+But we thought ‘who cares?’, it is a fantastic price for a studio flat that is just THIS close to the Heath, and even if the vista from our windows is a grey line of council flats, we would rest secure in the thought that life is sweet, on our side of the street.

 So we went on decorating our very own 22 squared metres with velvet curtains and hand beaded cushions from the middle east, acting surprised at the ease in which we were cohabiting.
 We were happily decorating our very own “Fuck you” to capitalistic space management.